PRAGMATIC Security Metrics

-Whereas other authors are strong on the number theory behind metrics and measurement, PRAGMATIC Security Metrics is a reader-friendly guide for hard-working security practitioners.
-Without totally ignoring the underlying complexities, the book explains and interprets security metrics straightforwardly, adding a unique new ingredient to the mix: the PRAGMATIC method.
+Whereas other authors are strong on the theories, mathematics and statistics behind measurement, PRAGMATIC Security Metrics is a reader-friendly, practical guide for hard-working security practitioners.
+Without totally ignoring the underlying complexities, the book explains and interprets security metrics straightforwardly, adding a shiny new tool to the toolbox: the PRAGMATIC method.

 PRAGMATIC Security Metrics explains:

 Why information security is vital, yet (as with risk management in general) so difficult to get right;

 Why meaningful metrics are necessary to manage anything systematically and rationally, instead of relying purely on guesswork, experience and gut feel;

 Who needs security metrics - who are the audiences, consumers and users of metrics;

 How information security is currently measured - an overview of approaches suggested used and elsewhere;